ronikobrosly/scipy_2023_causal_inference_tutorial/admin/submission_text.md

 ## Long Description with Outline

 * Course Introduction (5 minutes)
-    * Presentation:
     * Introduce myself and course format
     * Poll: Poll learners’ comfort level with topic so I can fine-tune pacing and descriptions to match.
     * Outline goals of training session

+* Two initial examples of causal inference problems (10 minutes):
+    * Hotel bookings and prices
+    * Customers quitting a subscription and receiving a special deal

-* Introducing causal thinking and causal graphs (50 min)
+* Introducing causal thinking and causal graphs (60 min)
+    * Counterfactuals
+    * Thinking of counterfactuals as a missing data problem.
+    * Experiments and their limitations
+    * The hierarchy of statistical associations, causal inference, and experiments
+    * Causal inference vs typical ML questions
+    * Causal graphs
-    * Presentation:
+        * Explaining the basics
-        * Define counterfactuals, causal inference, causal inference use cases, causal graphs
+        * GROUP EXERCISE: Audience helps me build a causal graph by shouting out answers (car insurance example)
-        * The 3 primary types of causal relationships (confounding, colliders, mediators), and selection bias.
+    * The 3 primary types of causal relationships:
-    * Large group exercise: Draw out car insurance causal graph.
-Attendees will provide answers through the group chat.
+        * Confounding
+        * Colliding
-    * Q&A
+        * Mediation

-    * Exercises: Exploring causal graphs and relationships
+* Notebook 1 exercises: Exploring causal graphs and relationships (20 minutes)

-* Break (10 min)
+* Break (20 min)

+* Causal thinking continued (20 minutes):
+    * A suggested workflow
     * Assumptions of causal inference (30 min)
-    * Presentation:
-        * How to get data from causal inference work (A/B tests, pure observational data)
-        * Introduce a few simple suggestions for a causal inference workflow
-        * Core assumptions of causal inference
+    * GROUP EXERCISE: I talk through 4 bad examples of causal inference work, and audience shouts out the violated assumptions
-        * Understanding causal inference metrics
-    * Large group exercise: Review sloppy examples of causal inference analyses for which causal assumptions each is violating.
-Learners will use group chat to share answers
-    * Q&A

-* Basic causal inference modeling with a binary treatment (30 min total)
+* Causal inference analyses (30 minutes):
-    * Presentation:
-        * Introduce g-computation/s-learning,
+    * Metrics:
+        * A reminder about counterfactuals
-        * A brief explanation of the algorithm,
+        * Walk through all of the flavors of average treatment effect (ATE)
+    * Interrupted Time Series
+    * Regression Discontuity
-        * Step-by-step with a simple table in the deck.
+    * Difference in differences
-        * Describe at a high-level what propensity score matching/weighting accomplishes and how it compares with g-computation.
-    * Q&A
-    * Exercises: g-computation method

-* Break (5 min total)

-* Causal inference modeling with a continuous treatment (30 min total)
+    * Propensity Score Matching (PSM)
+        * Talk through how PSM looks when using a dataset
-    * Presentation:
+    * G-computation / S-learner
+        * Talk through an example

+* Notebook 2 exercises: G-computation / S-learner exercise (20 minutes)

+* Continuous treatments (20 minutes):
     * Explaining the problem of handling continuous treatments
     * How standard, bivariate plots of treatment and effect can fail us
     * How to conceptualize counterfactuals in the context of continuous treatments
     * How to interpret the causal curve in words

-    * Q&A
-    * Exercises: Handling continuous treatments by estimating causal curves
-        * This notebook will be used as a starting point, but the population health example will be swapped out and replaced with something more general like product price or wait time in milliseconds for some service)
+* Notebook 3 exercises: Causal curve exercise (20 minutes)

-* Closing remarks (25 min total)
+* Closing remarks (15 minutes)
-    * Presentation:
     * How to troubleshoot common issues in causal inference analyses.
     * Returning to the basic causal inference assumptions we discussed before, with a final warning about them.
     * Providing links to other causal ML packages worth exploring (e.g. DoWhy, causalML, etc.)
     * General Q&A and Wrap Up

-__Total time required: 230 minutes__
+__Total time required: 240 minutes__

 ## Materials and Setup Instructions